Must Know Macau Travel Tips

 By flight: Macau has an airport so you can check for airlines which provide this service.
 Some airlines that fly to Macau include Thai Air Asia, Tigerair, Cebu Pacific, EVA Air, Air China and Korean Air.

 - If you are leaving Macau and are planning to take a flight at Hong Kong international airport, you can opt to take a ferry directly to Hong Kong International Airport's SkyPier ferry terminal from Macau.
-However, you need to make sure that your airline has a check in counter at the airport restricted area as the HK SkyPier ferry terminal is located there.
-To check for this, you can go to here.
+However, you need to make sure that your airline has a check in counter either at the ferry port or at the HK airport SkyPier ferry terminal which is located at the restricted zone.
+For more information, you can go here.

 - Ferries to the HK airport are available at both Macau ferry terminals but they are not super frequent like the ones you take to Hong Kong central ferry terminals in Sheung Wan and Tsim Sha Tsui.
 Do check which ferry operator has a suitable ferry timing and book online in advance.